How Much Does Medicare Part D Cost?

 What Is the Coverage Gap (Donut Hole)?

 The amount that you have to pay for drugs varies depending on the amount that you’ve already paid out-of-pocket.
-Once the total amount of drug costs (including those paid by both you and the plan) reach $4,430 in 2022 on plan-covered drugs, you enter the Coverage Gap, also known as the “donut hole” and have to pay 25% of your drug costs.10
+Once the total amount of drug costs (including those paid by both you and the plan) reach your out-of-pocket maximum on plan-covered drugs, you enter the Coverage Gap, also known as the “donut hole” and have to pay 25% of your drug costs.10

 Can You Get Help Paying for Prescription Drug Coverage?